prompt-injection containment

 Engineering team shipping AI agents?
 Get hands-on onboarding for the Agents Infrastructure plan.
 Building something smaller?
 Try the free SDK, no account needed.

-What leaks is the decoy.
+What leaks is a decoy.